-The applicant with the highest 2017 Housing Performance Score will receive the full points.
-Remaining projects will receive a proportional share of the full points.
-For example, if the application being scored had a Housing Performance Score of 55 and the top project had a Housing Performance Score of 90, this applicant would receive (55/90)70 points or 43 points.
+Part 1 (40 points): The applicant with the highest 2019 Housing Performance Score will receive the full points.
+Remaining projects will receive a proportionate share of the full points.
+For example, if the application being scored had a Housing Performance Score of 55 and the top project had a Housing Performance Score of 90, this applicant would receive (55/90)40 points or 24 points.

 Projects will use the city Housing Performance Score based on the project location.
 If a project is located in more than one jurisdiction, the points will be awarded based on a weighted average of the city or township scores for the project location based on the length of the project in each jurisdiction.
+For stand-alone roadway (intersection, bridge, underpass, and interchange) projects, a one-mile radius-buffer will be drawn around the project.
+If the radius-buffer enters more than one jurisdiction, the points will be awarded based on the proportionate population of the Census blocks in each jurisdiction that are all or partially located in the area within the one-mile radius-buffer.

-If a project is located in a city or township with no allocation of affordable housing need (either there is no forecasted household growth or the area does not have land to support sewered development), then the project will not be disadvantaged by this measure and the project's total score will be adjusted as a result.
+If a project is located in a city or township with no allocation of affordable housing need (either there is no forecasted household growth or the area does not have land to support sewered development), the project's total score will be adjusted as a result.
+If this is the case, the hold-harmless method will be used: the total points possible in the application will be 960 instead of 1,000.
+The total points awarded through the rest of the application (900 as a hypothetical example) will be divided by 960, then multiplied by 1,000.
+Therefore, a project scoring 900 out of 960, will equate to 938 points on a 1,000-point scale.
+If a portion of the project is located in a city with an affordable housing allocation and the other portion is located in a township with no affordable housing allocation, then a combination of the Housing Performance Score (or weighted average) and the hold-harmless method should be used.
+This will result in a total score that will be somewhere between 960 and 1,000; then the score will need to be adjusted to fit a 1,000-point scale.
+NOTE: Any community without a Housing Performance Score in 2018 will be awarded the better of its new score in 2020 and the above method.
+NOTE: in these cases, the raw points from Part 2 will be included in the 960-point total.

-If this is the case, then the total points possible in the application will be 930 instead of 1,000.
-The total points awarded through the rest of the application (900 as a hypothetical example) will be divided by 930, then multiplied by 1,000.
-Therefore, a project scoring 900 out of 930, will equate to 968 points on a 1,000-point scale.
+Part 2 (10 points): The project that best provides meaningful improvements to access to the affordable housing units will receive the full 10 points.
+Multiple projects may receive the highest possible score of 10 points based on this assessment.
+Remaining projects will receive a share of the full points at the scorer's discretion.

-If a portion of the project is located in a city with an affordable housing allocation and the other portion is located in a township with no affordable housing allocation, then a combination of the weighted average and no affordable housing methodologies should be used.
-This will result in a total score that will be somewhere between 930 and 1,000; then the score will need to be adjusted to fit a 1,000-point scale.
+Final Score (50 points): The scores in Parts 1 and 2 will be totaled.
+If no application gets 50 points, the highest-scoring project will be awarded 50 points, with other projects adjusted proportionately.

-4. Deficiencies and Safety (300 Points) - This criterion addresses the project's ability to improve the overall safety of an existing or future pedestrian facility.
+3. Deficiencies and Safety (300 Points) - This criterion addresses the project's ability to improve the overall safety of an existing or future pedestrian facility.
 This includes how the project will overcome physical barriers or system gaps, correct deficiencies, and/or fix a safety problem.